railsadminteam/rails_admin/docs/carrierwave.md

 end
 ```

-You also need to specify the field as a 'carrierwave' type:
+You can specify the field as a 'carrierwave' type if not detected:
 ```ruby
 field :asset, :carrierwave
 ```